Mostly Sunny With a High Near 22

 Today

 Mostly sunny, with a high near 22.
 Wind chill values as low as -10.
-Breezy, with a west wind 10 to 15 mph, with gusts as high as 23 mph.
+West southwest wind 7 to 11 mph.

 Tonight